hlascelles/samudra/pages/about.md

 Unlike other organisations with similar goals, we keep an open mind.
 For example, we don’t believe that recycling is always the best solution, that the less plastic we use the better, or that incinerators are more polluting than landfills.
 One reason is that very different things often end up under the same blanket term.
-Widely recyclable plastic packaging material that reduces emissions from transportation or a medical device that saves a life is very different from plastic confetti dispersed directly into the environment.
+Widely recyclable plastic packaging that reduces greenhouse gas emissions from transportation and medical devices that save lives are very different from plastic confetti dispersed directly into the environment.
 A well-managed landfill with methane capture in a dry climate is very different from a landfill created by clearing rainforest.
 Another reason we don't hold strong beliefs is that everything has a cost.
 These costs can be very different depending on the type of waste and the location where it is produced.
 Recycling something in one part of the world can produce more emissions and environmental pollution than incinerating it at a waste-to-energy facility in another part of the world.
 Thermal decomposition of plastic waste can produce fuel that is less polluting than what is currently used in the region.
 That is why we don't advocate for recycling, landfilling or incineration.
-We advocate for taking the time to estimate the costs of different solutions (in terms of impact on the environment, climate and human health), to assess their financial feasibility and to compare the opportunity cost.
+We advocate for taking the time to estimate the costs of different solutions (in terms of impact on the environment, climate, human and animal health), to assess their financial feasibility and to compare the opportunity cost.
 In-depth research guides everything we do.
 <a href="/explore/" target="_self">We invite you to explore what we've learnt so far.</a>
 If you spot any mistakes, please do <a href="mailto:hello@samudra.world" target="_blank">get in touch</a>, it will be much appreciated.